Updated: June 6, 2019

 What Prospecting Is Important: By the Numbers

-Seems pretty basic, right?
+Overall, prospecting seems pretty basic, right?
 In theory, sure.
 Unfortunately, sales are rarely easy to close; similarly, identifying potential customers and connecting in a meaningful and NOT-predatorily sales-y way is actually really challenging!
 Luckily, we at Winmo are here to provide some insights and tips to ease the prospecting pain and help you reach all of your wildest sponsorship sales goals and beyond.

 Prospecting is important because it creates more opportunity.
 Think of this way: it takes time to convert a prospect to a sale and can be particularly tricky in a sponsorship context.
 To maximize your assets and sell to your goal (and beyond), you need to start building a sales pipeline for potential partners early and build upon it often.